Smartgodswill/Smartgodswill/README.md

   </a>
 </p>

 ## 👀 Profile Views
 <p align="center">
   <img src="https://komarev.com/ghpvc/?username=Smartgodswill&color=brightgreen" alt="Profile Views" />
 </p>

-## 💡 Let's Build Something Amazing Together 🚀
+## 💡 Let's Build Something That Scales 🚀
-If you want to collaborate on **privacy-first wallets**, **Bitcoin tooling**, or mobile performance improvements.
-DM me or open an issue/pr on any of my projects.
+If you want to collaborate on **resilient systems**, **privacy-first Bitcoin tooling**, or high-performance mobile apps — DM me or open an issue/PR on any of my projects.

 <p align="center">
-   Built with ❤️ by **Eyram Ufia**
+  Built with ❤️ by <strong>Eyram Ufia</strong>
 </p>